 We have slowed down, but our #1 frustration is still that people don’t hold their work to as high a standard out here, thereIsaidit.
 Cities make people competitive.
 In the country, people aren’t as hungry for success.
 In fact, they’re probably here to escape the rat race.
 There’s a palatable dislike of rules and paperwork.

 Yes, people moved out here to relax.
 You probably did, too.
 So go ahead and expect your car to be at the shop longer and businesses to close for the day without warning.
 If the heat in your house breaks, buy some space heaters and go with the flow as your landlord takes a month to fix it.

-- “Go ahead and kick your boots off to keep mud off the floor.”
+- “Please kick your boots off to keep from tracking mud on the floor.”

 “Well, you’re in the country now, you know.
 You’re going to get mud on the floor.”

 - “There are a lot of ants and we think a few mice in the walls.
 Do you want to have an exterminator come out, or should we put out bait and traps?”